Ohio panel and Virginia lawmakers move forward with congressional redistricting plans

 “We’re not trying to end the practice of fair maps," he said.
 "We are asking the voters if, in this one limited case, they want to ensure that a constitutional-norm-busting president can’t break the entire national election by twisting the arms of a few state legislatures.”

+Republican Indiana Gov. Mike Braun called a special session to begin Monday to redraw congressional districts, currently held by seven Republicans and two Democrats.
+But lawmakers don’t plan to begin work on that day.
+Although it’s unclear exactly when lawmakers will convene, state law gives the Legislature 40 days to complete a special session.

+In Kansas, Republican lawmakers are trying to collect enough signatures from colleagues to call themselves into a special session on redistricting to begin Nov.
+7. Senate President Ty Masterson says he has the necessary two-thirds vote in the Senate, but House Republicans have at least a few holdouts.
+The petition drive is necessary because Democratic Gov. Laura Kelly isn’t likely to call a session to redraw the current map that has sent three Republicans and one Democrat to the House.

 Lieb reported from Jefferson City, Missouri; Scolforo from Harrisburg, Pennsylvania; and Diaz from Richmond, Virginia.
-Diaz is a corps member for The Associated Press/Report for America Statehouse News Initiative.
-Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
+John Hanna in Topeka, Kansas, and Isabella Volmert in Lansing, Michigan, contributed.